Get Legal and Tax Updates for Portugal?

 1. The final divorce decree – this must be the official court document showing the divorce is final

-2. Proof of finality – evidence that the divorce is not subject to appeal
+2. Proof of finality – evidence the divorce is not subject to appeal

-3. Apostille or legalization – required for all non-EU documents
+3. Apostille or legalization – for all non-EU documents

 4. Certified Portuguese translation – all documents must be professionally translated